-The lighthouse had a neolithic burial ground at its base.
-I lined up the shot to have standing stones in the foreground and the lighthouse in the background.
+I lined up the photograph to have standing stones in the foreground and the lighthouse in the background.
 Then I started to wonder who would live in the lighthouse and what was under the standing stones, and a story began to run.
-That turned into my first novel, "Island Life" and, as a bonus, the publisher agreed to my picture of the lighthouse being used on the cover, so it went full circle.
+That turned, eventually and more than ten years later, into my first novel, "Island Life" and, as a bonus, the publisher agreed to my picture of the lighthouse being used on the cover, so it went full circle.

 I love monsters....especially black and white ones with the zips showing.
 Treat this novel like a fifties monster flick and you'll have a great time with it.

 The book was out of print for many years, but is now available again in print, ebook and audiobook from Gryphonwood Press.

 On a small, sparsely populated island in the Scottish Outer Hebrides, a group of archaeology students are opening what seems to be an early Neolithic burial mound.
 Marine biologist Duncan McKenzie is also working on the island, staying with the lighthouse caretakers, Dick and Tom, while he completes his studies of the local water supply.

 One afternoon the three men are disturbed in their work by the appearance of a dazed female student from the excavation, who is badly traumatized.
 She tells of the slaughter of the rest of her party by something released from the mound.

 Soon everyone Duncan knows is either missing or dead and there are things moving in the fog.

 Things with a taste for human flesh.